Invalid Georgia Hospital Liens: Improper Verification Can Be Challenged

 The Bottom Line

 Georgia law gives hospitals a tool—not a weapon.
 When providers treat the verification requirement as a meaningless formality and demand phantom rates nobody else pays, they overstep the statute and hurt the very patients they claim to help.
 If you are dealing with a massively inflated hospital lien, the verification requirement under O.C.G.A. § 44-14-471 should not be overlooked.
 Improper verification of the hospital lien can often provide a strong basis to challenge inflated liens.
-If you or a loved one is staring down a hospital lien after an auto-collision don’t assume it’s valid.
+If you or a loved one is staring down a hospital lien after an auto collision injury case, don’t assume it’s valid.
 Let the Bourne Law Firm review it first.
 We’ll make sure you pay only what the law requires—and not a penny more.
+Our team knows how to maximize your settlement value by aggressively challenging improper liens.